 The skaters may have obtained a Competition Level Test at most.
 Skaters who obtained their Competition Level Test must participate in the Pre-Competitive category.

 In Single skating, skaters are not allowed to use attributes during their program.

-2) Single skating, Adults
+2) Adults Single skating

-Beginning Adults will participate in the Twinkle Stars, Rising Stars and Super Stars categories.
+Beginning Adults will participate in the Recreative Adult category.